Halynsky/FTPDownloaderUI/README.txt

-If FTP-server that you work with it is public (without authentication, login and password are not needed) leave "login" and "password" defoult values
+If FTP-server that you work with it is public (without authentication, login and password are not needed) leave "login" and "password" default values

 =================================================================================